lovelysystems/lovely-editor/README.md

   }

   onChange(change) {
-    // get the change from the OyezEditor and sync the YourApp's state this.setState({ editorState: change.editorState }) }
+    // get the change from the LovelyEditor and sync the YourApp's state this.setState({ editorState: change.editorState }) }